Home > ACADEMIC > Information Technology

 - Mr Lee Hoe Foong Wallace

-- Under the helm of the Head of Department (HOD), Mr Lim Meng Thong, the ICT Department leads and manages ICT based curriculum and facilities in Hai Sing Catholic School.
+- Under the helm of the Subject Head (SH), Mr Teo Yee Ming, the ICT Department leads and manages ICT based curriculum and facilities in Hai Sing Catholic School.
 The team is staffed with personnel from subject areas such as the CPA and EBS, with an operational committee (ITMR Committee) in charge of the MOE Cockpit and results generation.
-ICT facilities within the school is tendered well by a committed ICT Services Team, made up of SSOE Technical Assistants, and ICT Trainer/Executive.
+ICT facilities within the school is tendered well by a committed ICT Services Team, made up of ICT Manager and SSOE Technical Assistants.